Teriks/TinkerRetroPie/README.md

 I have tested these emulators so far with good success:

- * reicast (the provided one)
- * reicast-latest-tinker (TinkerRetroPie patch, installs the latest version)
+ * reicast-latest-tinker (TinkerRetroPie patch, builds an up-to-date version)
  * lr-mupen64plus
- * mupen64plus (TinkerRetroPie patch, builds the full version for tinker)
+ * mupen64plus (TinkerRetroPie patch, builds a full up-to-date version)

+A patch is applied to reicast which fixes major gamepad input bugs on this platform.

+Working but moderately tested:

+ * ppsspp-tinker (Contributed TinkerRetroPie patch, builds a full up-to-date version)

 # Performance